Autism Spectrum Disorder Treatment Plans

 How is progress monitored in an Autism Spectrum Disorder Treatment Plan?

-Progress is monitored by collecting data on target behaviors during therapy sessions.
-Standardized assessment tools such as the Vineland Adaptive Behavior Scales may also be used to assess progress toward treatment goals.
-The therapist will analyze and interpret the data to make necessary adjustments to the treatment plan.
+Progress is monitored by collecting data on target desired behaviors during therapy sessions.
+Standardized assessment tools, such as the Vineland Adaptive Behavior Scales, may also be used to assess progress toward treatment goals.
+The therapist analyzes and interprets the data to make necessary adjustments to the treatment plan.

 Join 10,000+ teams using Carepatron to be more productive